 Cons

-With a breathable athletic mesh knit pull-on exterior that is overlaid with a synthetic duraleather, the Skechers Arch Fit Refine trainers will make sure there's plenty of room to move your toes and feet around while also having a layer of protection from outside elements.
-They have a removable arch-fit insole that offers podiatrist-certified support, which is designed to mold to your feet to reduce shock and increase weight dispersion.
+With a breathable athletic mesh knit exterior, the Skechers Arch Fit trainers ensure plenty of room for your toes and feet while protecting them from the outside elements.
+They also have an arch-fit insole that offers podiatrist-certified support and is designed to mould to your feet to reduce shock and increase weight dispersion.

 Pros